Skip to main content

 7. Sharly

-Choose Sharly when the summary needs a visible evidence trail.
-Still inspect the cited passage because a citation can be related without fully supporting the summary claim.
+Choose Sharly when the summary needs a visible source trail.
+Read each cited passage because a related source may still fail to support the claim.

 8. Adobe Acrobat AI Assistant